 In Nazi occupied Copenhagen in 1941, a clandestine encounter took place between two Nobel Prize winning physicists, Dane Niels Bohr and Werner Heisenberg, a German.
 The men were old friends and long-term colleagues, but now found themselves on opposite sides of the divide.

 Under the watchful eye of Bohr’s wife, Margrethe, Frayn speculates on the debates which might have taken place, an exchange of transformative ideas which had huge implications for both the Nazis and the Allies, and for our world today.

 This totally absorbing historical detective story, conjured from a smattering of scientific facts, is a daring, fascinating and stimulating drama that enjoyed a hugely acclaimed run at the National Theatre before transferring to the West End and Broadway and winning the 2000 Tony Award for Best New Play.

 'The word ‘tremendous’ is often used, but seldom deserved.
 In this case, it is' - Sunday Times

 'Frayn makes ideas zing and sing' - Daily Telegraph

-Please note: The Rose has implemented all necessary measures to ensure we are a COVID-19 secure venue and have met the guidelines set out by the government to make your visit safe.
-Our summer season of shows is launching on a socially distanced basis.
-We eagerly await updates on Step 4 of the Government’s roadmap and hope to reopen safely at full capacity.
-Even if measures do allow a return to full capacity, the Thursday matinee and Thursday evening performance of Copenhagen will be socially distanced.
+The Rose has implemented all necessary measures to ensure we are a COVID-19 secure venue and have met the guidelines set out by the government to make your visit safe.
+Performances of Copenhagen are currently on sale with socially distanced seating and will remain socially distanced even after the 19 July lifting of restrictions.

 When booking for this performance you will need to select all seats in a bubble to be able to proceed.
 If you cannot match your seating requirements please call the box office on 020 8174 0090.
 For more information about our COVID-19 secure venue click here.